Framing Calculator

 Example 1 — Basement Partition Wall (16 ft × 8 ft, 16" OC)

-A non-load-bearing interior wall dividing a basement into a bedroom and utility area.
+A non-load-bearing interior wall dividing a basement.
 Standard 2×4 SPF framing, no windows, one door opening.

 ItemQtyUnit CostTotal